Mount the File System (Linux)

 to check the status of the mounted file system.
 If the mount is successful, you will see the UPFS entry for the resource ID, the usage, mount point, and other information.

-If there is a problem with mounting the file system, please contact UCloud Global technical support in time.
+If there is a problem with mounting the file system, please contact XXXCloud technical support in time.